 Healthcare Administration Degrees

-The US Department of labor reports a bachelor’s degree is the typical entry-level education requirement for those aspiring to work as managers in the medical and health services field.
+The US Department of Labor reports a bachelor’s degree is the typical entry-level education requirement for those aspiring to work as managers in the medical and health services field.
 A Master of Healthcare Administration combined with additional experience is often required for promotion to more advanced positions.

 Healthcare administration degrees are issued starting at the two-year associate’s level.
 A Bachelor of Healthcare Administration (BHA) and Master of Healthcare Administration (MHA) are the most common levels of education in this field, and those credentials are offered at colleges and universities throughout the nation.
 Some additionally offer doctoral-level studies in healthcare administration.